-Professor Schwartz joined the W&L faculty in 2006 and now holds the Lawrence Term Professorship of Business Administration.
+Professor Schwartz joined the W&L faculty in 2006 and held the Lawrence Term Professorship of Business Administration from 2011-2014.
 He had previously served on the faculty of the University of Miami, the University of Georgia and the University of Mississippi.
 At Washington and Lee, Professor Schwartz teaches courses in Financial Management, Investments, and Financial Derivatives.
 For the new spring term, Professor Schwartz is planning a "life finance" course.
 He also serves as a faculty advisor to the Williams Investment Society (WIS), which manages over $1M of the W&L endowment.
 Professor Schwartz is a CFA charterholder.

 Much of Professor Schwartz's research is in the area of option pricing and computational finance.
 He has published research papers in several finance journals including: The Journal of Financial and Quantitative Analysis, Financial Management, The Journal of Derivatives, the Journal of Financial Engineering, The Journal of Futures Markets, and the Journal of Financial Research.
 His current research includes work on option pricing, a test of technical models used by stock investors, and a study of trends in academic salaries since the 1980's.